MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsComplianceRecordingPolicy.md

 # Set-CsTeamsComplianceRecordingPolicy

 ## SYNOPSIS
-Modifies an existing Teams compliance recording policy for governing automatic policy-based recording in your tenant.
+Modifies an existing Teams recording policy for governing automatic policy-based recording in your tenant.
 Automatic policy-based recording is only applicable to Microsoft Teams users.

+**Note:** The system will load the bot and join it to appropriate calls and meetings in order for the bot to enforce compliance with the administrative set policy.

 ## SYNTAX